 On virtually any other diet, your cells use glucose for energy.
 On keto, ketones replace glucose as the main energy source.

 This change triggers metabolic flexibility — the ability to switch between fuels (fat or carbs) when needed and allows you to use both efficiently.

-For example, a keto-adapted person could go on vacation and enjoy carb-based foods for a few days and then switch back to a state of ketosis in a day or less by cutting carbs, eating fatty foods, and fasting.
+For example, a keto-adapted person could go on vacation and enjoy carb-based foods for a few days and then switch back to a state of ketosis in a day or less by cutting carbs and fasting.

 This metabolic flexibility was common in your hunter-gatherer ancestors, who constantly switched between a state of fasting (where the body runs on ketones) and eating, according to food availability.

 In essence, ketosis restores the metabolic flexibility your body evolved to have, which protects against obesity and diabetes[*].

 #2: Stabilizes Blood Sugar